BQEDeveloper/CoreApi-Angular-Sample/README.md

 ## Getting Started
   1. Clone the Core Angular Sample project on your local environment.
-  2. Go to Config.json, insert the  client_id and redirect_uri of you app.
-Please note the redirect_uri should point to the index.html        file of the project e.g. if you are running Angular app on your localhost with port 4200, the redirectURI might look something like       http://localhost:4200/
+  2. Go to Config.json and insert the  client_id and redirect_uri of your app.
+Please note the redirect_uri should point to the index.html        file of the project.
+As an example, if you are running Angular app on your localhost with port 4200, the redirect_uri might look something like       http://localhost:4200/
   3. Run npm install and then npm start to run the app

 ### What is supported?